codnect/procyon/README.md

 # What is Procyon?

-Procyon is an HTTP web framework written in Go, powered by [fasthttp](https://github.com/valyala/fasthttp) and third-party libraries.
+Procyon is an HTTP web framework written in Go.
 If you need a comprehensive web framework, then I recommend you to use Procyon.
 Because it provides a lot of modules including several features.

 * It makes it easy to create production-grade applications.
 * It aims to ease to build, develop and deploy your web applications quickly in Go.